A guide for schools and education professionals

 Children and young people from majority ethnic groups account for 27.4% of all children living in the area, compared with 35% in the country as a whole.

-In 2016, Portsmouth chose Restorative Practice as ‘the way we work with families’.
+In 2016, Portsmouth chose relational practice as ‘the way we work with families’.
 The city continues to be committed to embedding the language, practice and principles within a restorative framework.
-Restorative practice also reflects and informs the way we work with families, providing high support alongside high challenge.
+Relational and restorative practice also reflects and informs the way we work with families, providing high support alongside high challenge.
 It also informs how we work together as professionals within and across agencies.

 Portsmouth Model of Family Practice